Packard Clipper: Style identity

 Arguably its conservative design philosophy had stood Packard well in the years leading up to the Clipper.
 The company was able to advertise—and sold quite a few Packards with—styling continuity from year to year.
 There was a family resemblance between a 1939 and a 1932.
 In 1939, the comparison of its One Twenty with the LaSalle, the company declared that: "Packard has style identity...Packard styling is consistent...But look at the 1938 LaSalle!
 About the only similarity is in the name, and who can be sure that a sudden fanciful style change won't make the 1939 a style orphan?"

-Mercedes-Benz and Rolls-Royce survived for years with very expensive, but dated designs.
+Mercedes-Benz and Rolls-Royce survived for years with very expensive but dated designs.
 Packard also survived with limited styling change for at least eight or nine years up through 1940.
 Packard's hallmarks were good ones: the chiseled frontispiece; the grille recalling classic Greek architecture; the ox-yoke radiator/hood shape harkened back to the Model L of 1904.
 The cormorant mascot, red hexagon hubs, and arrowhead side-spear, were recognizable and timeless.

 To create a modern envelope body while retaining those famous hallmarks was no small undertaking.
-It is still one of the chief accomplishments of automotive industrial design that the people who created the Packard Clipper were able to do so flawlessly.
+It was still one of the chief accomplishments of automotive industrial design that the people who created the Packard Clipper were able to do so flawlessly.
 Advertising invited America to "Skipper the Clipper" in 1941.
-It was showing the country an obviously brand-new, up-to-date, in Packard's words, "Windstream" or "Speed-Stream" automobile, yet one which was still undeniably a Packard.
+It was showing the country an obviously brand-new, up to date, in Packard's words, "Windstream" or "Speed-Stream" automobile, yet one which was still undeniably a Packard.
 Though it did not owe a curve or contour to any previous model, the milestone 1941 Clipper carried the same inimitable radiator and hood shape, as well as the same arrowheads and red hexes, and the same long hood and close-coupled profile of Packards of the past.